tomroolfs/sqli-poc/README.md

 Run database script found in /scripts to create database for this application on local machine.

-Create .env file and add the database connection statements + jwt_secret token inside.
+Create .env file in root of applcation and add the database connection statements + jwt_secret token (can be any random string preferably generated) inside.

 ["npm run dev"] in terminal to open app.